jcsearson/Wiregrunt.com/readme.md

 ### Description:

 This was a design version of the project for the website @ <a href="http://wiregrunt.com" >wiregrunt.com</a>.
-The idea behind this design was to (REPLACE THIS WITH PROJECT DESCRIPTION).
+The idea behind this design was to create a single ultimate place to catch up on news, get help on a given web dev topic, or just relax and take a break from coding to read articles on various subject matter.

 ### Quick Specs

 	1. The main content max-width is 70em.
-	2. Media such as videos are set to have a max-width of (N/A) and should be within (N/A) tags (for alignment purposes).
 	3. Blog post images are (N/A)% wide.
 	4. The predominant font used throughout is Source Sans Pro, however others used include Private Sans Web.